crescent-network/crescent/x/farming/spec/08_proposal.md

 ## DeleteRequestProposal

-The request requests the module to delete the plan and it sends all remaining coins in the plan's farming pool `FarmingPoolAddress` to the termination address `TerminationAddress` and mark the plan as terminated.
+Request the module to delete the plan.
+All remaining coins in the plan's farming pool `FarmingPoolAddress` are sent to the termination address `TerminationAddress` and the plan is marked as terminated.

 ```go
 // DeleteRequestProposal details a proposal for deleting an existing public plan.